Hornbill-Docs/servicemanager-config/servicemanager-config/assets/manage-partitions.md

 1. In the Partitions dropdown above **Dashboard** and **All Assets**, click the down arrow to view your new partition in the list.
 1. Click your new partition's name to go to its dashboard.

+Now you can add asset categories to your new partition, or [move un-partitioned assets](/servicemanager-config/assets/manage-partitions#moving-asset-categories-and-asset-types-into-partitions) into it.

+You can create asset categories and asset types with the same name in different partitions.
+You cannot, however, move categories or types to a different partition if there is already a category or type of the same name there.

 ## Managing access to partitions
 When working with a partition in **Manage Partitions**, you can configure permissions to control who has access and what they can do with that access.